gvhconnect/go4wd-init_2/content/biz.md

       They must mesh, enable and drive business growth along with improvements in productivity and profitability.
-The most significant changes to business in the past and next 25 years have to do with the application of AI enabled technology to create massive scale effects that radically change the cost base of growth.
+The most significant changes to business in the past and next 25 years have to do with the application of technology to create massive scale effects that continue to radically change the cost base of growth.
 The key to business survival and prosperity lies in being able to navigate and connect to this landscape in order to create sustainable differentiation that can drive significant